lukso-network/docs/docs/guides/fetch-data/02-read-asset-data.md

 ---
 sidebar_label: 'Read Asset Data'
-sidebar_position: 3.1
+sidebar_position: 2
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Read Asset Data

 In this guide, we will learn how to:

-- call Universal Receiver address
 - read data from the Universal Receiver
-- get all ever received assets from a profile
+- get all assets ever received by a profile
 - fetch the data of all owned assets

 ![Asset example on universalprofile.cloud](./img/example-asset.png)